A key tax issue for the property sector

 At BKL, the first question we ask at pre-contract stage is “What about capital allowances?”
 This ensures we always get the maximum tax relief possible for our clients.

 Relief is given at the highest marginal rate of tax.
 For an average commercial office building, the value of such allowances will vary between 15% and 45% of the acquisition price.
 What is even more remarkable is that these allowances do not reduce the base cost of the property for capital gains purposes – this means that the allowances are not clawed back when the property is sold.

 Capital allowances can significantly increase the value of the property, as shown by this case study.

 When buying a second hand property, to claim capital allowances the vendor of the property must normally also have claimed allowances and the vendor and purchaser must elect to transfer the allowances to the purchaser.
 If this isn’t done, no allowances can normally be claimed.
 These rules are explained in more detail in our briefing Claiming capital allowances on commercial buildings – the rules.

-For more information or help from one of our property and real estate specialists, please contact us using the enquiry form below.
+For more information or help from one of our property and real estate specialists, please contact us using our enquiry form.